 Each WSU owned/leased facility has an emergency evacuation plan and procedure specific to its location, developed by the highest-ranking individual user of the facility and posted therein.
 In the event of a fire or other building emergency, the alarm system will sound.
-When an alarm sounds, occupants of the building should immediately leave the building in an orderly manner by means of the nearest exit to a predetermined location and begin verifying that everyone in the facility has been accounted for.
-The highest ranking individual should shut down any experiments, procedures, etc., that should not be left unattended, extinguish any open flames and shut off flammable or noxious gas supply valves.
+When an alarm sounds, occupants of the building should immediately leave the building in an orderly manner by means of the nearest exit to a predetermined location and begin verifying that everyone in the facility is accounted for.
+Occupants should shut down any experiments, procedures, etc., that should not be left unattended, extinguish any open flames, and shut off flammable or noxious gas-supply valves.